RoseMcc04/Data-Structures-Practice/README.md

 ### Resources Used
     - Codecademy.com
-    - _Data Structures and Other Objects, 4th Edition_ by Michael Main
+    - Data Structures and Other Objects, 4th Edition, by Michael Main